OPVMC: The Practice Partners' Message to You

 Dr. Kloc has always had a strong interest in learning and working with animals from a young age.
 Dr. Kloc said he always knew that he wanted to do something in the sciences (medicine, research, etc.) but that he didn't know exactly what it was going to be until he learned about veterinary medicine from the veterinarians that took care of his dogs and horses.
 Dr. Kloc reveals that early on the veterinarians that took care of his animals were the most influential in his decision to pursue this career.
 As he was finishing middle school and entering high school, his interest and abilities in science grew stronger and it was then that he knew that it was veterinary medicine that he was most interested in.
 Dr. Kloc did have an opportunity to pursue a research career working with sea turtles during his master's degree training.
 This further confirmed his desire to work with animals and his resolve to pursue veterinary medicine.
 Once in veterinary school, the surgeons that he interacted with guided his decision to pursue and limit his practice to surgery.

 Dr. Kloc is proud to have completed the educational training that he pursued, but he is most proud of the care and hope that he is and has provided to the animals and their families for whom he has performed surgical procedures.
 His current responsibilities at Orchard Park Veterinary Medical Center are limited to surgery.
-His interests include general surgery, orthopedics, and neurosurgery.
+His interests include general surgery, orthopedics, neurosurgery and some limited Laparoscopic surgical procedures.
 Dr. Kloc is certified to perform Tibial Plateau Osteotomy (TPLO), Tibial Tuberosity Advancement (TTA), and BioMedrix total hip replacement.
-Dr. Kloc's goals professionally are to eventually attain Diplomat Status in the College of Veterinary Surgeons and expand his surgical capabilities to include arthroscopy and laparoscopy.
+Dr. Kloc's goals professionally are to eventually attain Diplomat Status in the College of Veterinary Surgeons, and he is always looking to expand his surgical capabilities to provide the best possible surgical care to the patients here at the Orchard Park Veterinary Medical Center.

 Kevin Kumrow, DVM, Dipl.
 ACVIM